What is Writing Call Options

 - Net Payoff of writer = 400 – 100 = $300/-

-#2 – Writing Naked Call or Naked short Call
+#2 – Naked Writing Call or Naked short Call

-Writing naked call is in contrast to a covered call strategy as the seller of the call options does not own the underlying securities.
+Writing a naked call is in contrast to a covered call strategy as the seller of the call options does not own the underlying securities.
 In other words, we can say that when the option is not combined with offsetting position in the underlying stock.

-In order to understand this, let’s think other side of the transaction in call options where a person has written a call option and leaves the right to buy (or obliged to sell) a certain amount of share at a certain price but does not own the underlying securities.
+In order to understand this, let’s think another side of the transaction in call options where a person has written a call option and leaves the right to buy (or obliged to sell) a certain amount of share at a certain price but does not own the underlying securities.
 This strategy is basically adopted by the investor when they are very speculative or think that share prices are not going to move upward.

-Further, the payoff for writing naked call options would be as similar as writing covered call.
-The only difference is at the time of exercise by the buyer, the seller has to purchase the underlying from the market or alternatively has to borrow the shares from the broker and sell it to the buyer at the strike price.
+Further, the payoff for writing naked call options would be as similar as writing a covered call.
+The only difference is at the time of exercise by the buyer; the seller has to purchase the underlying from the market or alternatively has to borrow the shares from the broker and sell it to the buyer at the strike price.